2018 Annual Ataxia Conference

 Mobility Works Woodbury, NJ

 Check with your taxicab company of choice for more information on fares and destinations served.
 There is a $28.50 flat-rate charge (one-way fare, airport access fee already included) to travel to Center City Philadelphia.
 This area encompasses: Fairmount Ave (North), South Street (South) Delaware River (East) and University City/ 38th Street (West).
 Any destination that falls within these boundaries is eligible for the Center City flat rate.
 An additional $1.00 per passenger ($3.00 maximum) after the first passenger will be charged on flat rate trips between the Airport and Center City for passengers over age 12.
+It is recommended to make reservations in advance for wheelchair accessible transportation.
+Taxis reserved in advance can be met at Zone 6.

 |All City Cab||215-467-6666|